beenjaminmb/REVELARE/DIFT_r2/README.md

-DIFT_r2 uses the radare2 hexadecimal editor, disassembler and debugger to translate any [supported](https://github.com/radare/radare2#architectures) architecture to radare2's intermediate language ESIL (for documentation of ESIL see the radare2 [book](https://radare.gitbooks.io/radare2book/disassembling/esil.html) ).
+DIFT_r2 uses the radare2 hexadecimal editor, disassembler and debugger to translate any [supported](https://github.com/radare/radare2#architectures) architecture to radare2's intermediate language, ESIL (for documentation of ESIL see the radare2 [book](https://radare.gitbooks.io/radare2book/disassembling/esil.html) ).
 The code then separates all ESIL instructions into the type of dependency the